Sen. Michael Bennet Secures $100 Billion In Child Tax Credits To Help Lift Families Out Of Poverty

-A child tax credit bill he introduced 5 years ago was included in the American Recovery Act that President Biden just signed into law.READ MORE: Jonathan Nuno Mijangos, Husband Of Missing Woman Jasmin Cigarroa, Arrested After Remains Found

 Single parents with incomes of up to $75,500 and married couples with incomes of up to $150,000 will receive a $3,600 tax credit per child for children under age 6 and a $3,000 tax credit for children 6 to 18 years old.
-The money will be paid out monthly and is expected to lift 57,000 kids in Colorado out of poverty and cut the national child poverty rate by nearly 50 percent.
+The money will be paid out monthly and is expected to lift 57,000 kids in Colorado out of poverty and cut the national child poverty rate by nearly 50%.READ MORE: Denver Weather: Major Colorado Snowstorm Moves In, Will Not Stop Dropping Moisture For 36 Hours

 Kelly Shanley is among those who will benefit most.
 She’s a single mom with two kids who struggles to make ends meet.